-Note: 2SLS regressions with robust standard errors clustered by county in parentheses.
+Note: Sources: QWI (2018), CCES (Ansolabehere, Schaffner, and Luks 2018), LAUS (2018).
+2SLS regressions with robust standard errors clustered by county in parentheses.
 The unit of observation is individual-county.
-The outcome variables are a dummy scored one if the respondent voted for the Democratic candidate in the 2016 election (Models 1-3) and a dummy scored one if the respondent voted in the 2016 election (Model 4).
+The outcome variables are a dummy scored one if the respondent voted for the Democratic candidate in the 2016 election (models 1-3) and a dummy scored one if the respondent voted in the 2016 election (model 4).
 The key independent variable is manufacturing layoffs per worker interacted with a dummy that takes a value of one if the respondent is white.
-Sources: QWI (2018), CCES (2018), LAUS (2018).
+County-level controls are included in interaction with White.
+Robust standard errors in parentheses; p < 0.01, p < 0.05, p < 0.01.